Code-Institute-Submissions/NightValeCommunityRadio/README.md

 ##### BEM:

+Ask abou this!
 BEM Stands for block element modifier, and is a way of writing CSS/SASS code in order to organise the code into a much more readable format.
 Head to the credits to read more about BEM style.

 ##### Background:

-The background images I chose to use on the banner are sourced from royalty free websites, they showcase different types of ‘lifestyle’ shots on different holiday destinations.
-Arguably large images like the ones mentioned are great for encouraging sales and leads.
-I manually resize the images using a tool called Gimp, having accurately sized images reduces the load time of the website.
+The hero image - hero.jpg -

 ### Wireframes